lulucai435/LDMI/README.md

 ## Visualizing 3D Samples

 To run experiments involving 3D model rendering, make sure to install both [`mcubes`](https://github.com/pmneila/PyMCubes) (for marching cubes extraction) and [`pytorch3d`](https://github.com/facebookresearch/pytorch3d).
 Note that installing PyTorch3D may require extra steps depending on your PyTorch version—it’s not always available via `pip`.
 Refer to their [installation guide](https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md) for detailed instructions.

+## Comments

+- This project is largely based on the [latent-diffusion codebase](https://github.com/CompVis/latent-diffusion).
+We also drew inspiration from [Trans-INR](https://github.com/yinboc/trans-inr) code.
+We’re grateful to all its contributors for making it open source!

 ## BibTeX